r-spatial/RQGIS/README.md

 Linux
 -----

-Please follow the installation instructions found here.
+For Debian/Ubuntu, please follow the installation instructions found [https://www.qgis.org/de/site/forusers/alldownloads.html](here).
+Note that if you install QGIS from the built-in Software managers of your OS, you will most likely get a rather old QGIS version as these repositories only getting updated quite sparsely.
+For other Linux builds, please see respective tutorial for yourself.
 If you want to harness the real power of RQGIS, you might want to install also GDAL, GRASS, SAGA and other applications (TauDEM, )

-How to install SAGA on Ubuntu?
+### How to install SAGA on Ubuntu?

+To use SAGA functions within QGIS and in turn RQGIS, you need to install SAGA GIS first.
+This is done by adding the following repository to your list of ppa´s and installing SAGA GIS afterwards.
+Simply execute the following lines of code in a terminal window:
+`sudo add-apt-repository ppa:johanvdw/saga-gis` `sudo apt-get update` `sudo apt-get install saga`

 MAC
 ---

+For Mac, please follow this [https://www.qgis.org/de/site/forusers/download.html](link) to install QGIS.
+We recommend to download the latest stable release.

 RQGIS usage
 ===========